andrewrosss/flask-firebase-admin/README.md

   **Defaults to `'jwt_payload'`**.
 This is attribute on the flask `request` object from which we can access the JWT payload data.
 If we were to change this to, say, `'jwt'` we would then access the JWT payload using `request.jwt`

+- `FIREBASE_ADMIN_RAISE_IF_APP_EXISTS`

+  **Defaults to `True`**.
+Internally, `flask-firebase-admin` calls `admin.initialize_app()`, if the app with the configured name already exists the Firebase Admin SDK raises a `ValueError` exception.
+When this config variable is set to `False`, `flask-firebase-admin` will catch this error, get, and subsequently use the existing admin app by the given name.

-An example using the available configuration:
+An example using more of the available configuration:

 ```python
 from flask import Flask, request